FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-intro.md

 A *view definition* is the central piece of the [View Layer](layers.html#the-view-layer) and represents a tabular projection of FHIR resources with the columns and filtering criteria defined by [FHIRPath](https://hl7.org/fhirpath/) expressions.
-The ViewDefinition logical model is seen below.
+The ViewDefinition logical model is described below.

 ## Key ViewDefinition Elements
 The key elements of the ViewDefinition are: